FPL glossary: Fantasy talk explained

 Burning a transfer - When managers have five free transfers and fail to use one of them, they are deemed to have "burned a transfer" because that transfer is now lost and cannot be used.

 Dead-ending - Managers often “dead-end” their teams in the run-up to a Wildcard.
-This means targeting players who you would not want to own long-term, likely because they have a Double Gameweek or do not blank, who are then immediately sold on Wildcard.
+This means targeting players with good short-term fixtures but who you would not want to own long term, likely because they have a Blank Gameweek on the horizon or a bad run of fixtures, who are then immediately sold on Wildcard.

-Dead teams - A team which has not made a transfer or been altered over a sustained period of Gameweeks.
+Dead teams - A team which has not made a transfer or been altered over a number of Gameweeks.

-Differential - A player with low ownership, under 10 per cent, who will make an FPL manager’s team different to others.
+Differential A player with low ownership, under 10 per cent, who will make an FPL manager’s team different from others.
+This player should have points-scoring potential to give their owners a rank boost that relatively few other managers will benefit from.

 Double Gameweek - A Gameweek where there are more than 10 fixtures.
 Teams will have a Double Gameweek if they have two fixtures to play in one Gameweek.

 Effective ownership - Effective Ownership or EO is the percentage of teams that are starting a player, plus the amount who captained him.
 Players with a high Effective Ownership will hurt your overall rank, if they return and you don’t own them.
-Players with a low effective ownership will have a positive impact on your rank if you own them and they return.
+Players with a low effective ownership will have a positive impact on your rank if you own them and they register lots of points.

 Enabler - A good budget enabler is a player who is cheap and allows managers to invest more heavily in other areas of their squad.

-Essential - The FPL community describes a player as essential if they are regularly returning points and managers believe they should be in all FPL teams.
+Essential - The FPL community describes a player as essential if they are regularly registering points and managers believe they should be in all FPL teams.

-Eye test - Watching matches to make a decision on player targets.
+Eye test - Watching matches to make a decision on whether to add a player to your squad.
 Players who perform well when watched are deemed to have passed the eye test.

 Free Hit - An FPL chip where managers can make as many changes to their team as they want, however at the end of that Gameweek their team reverts back to the players they had prior to deploying the chip.
-Most managers tend to play this in a Blank or Double Gameweek.
+Most managers tend to play this in a Blank or Double Gameweek, although in 2025/26, managers are given a Free Hit chip to use in each half of the season.

 FDR rating - The Fixture Difficulty Rating is a number given to how difficult the Premier League fixture is.
 FPL managers will use the FDR to make transfer plans and target favourable runs of fixtures.